$6.6m Seed Round led by Craft Ventures

 2. How Lead Qualification Streamlines Inbound Sales Processes

 Inbound lead qualification helps you sift through all the visitors and leads your website generates to find those who are actually likely to buy.
-It can also surface non-buyer leads who, for a range of reasons, could be a valuable resource for your business.
+It can also surface non-buyer leads who, for a range of reasons, could be a valuable resource for your business with a follow-up.

 This information, in making your salespeople more efficient and effective, drives following sales benefits.